voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 .. tabs::

-    .. tab:: I have a Python iterable for my data
+    .. tab:: My data is exposed by a Python iterable

         If you already have a way to efficiently parse your data into python, then the recommended option is to wrap it in a FiftyOne |SampleParser|.